iExecBlockchainComputing/iexec-node/docker/client/README.md

 ## Deployment

-To create a client Docker image, launch xwdeploy.sh like:
+To create a client Docker image, launch startclien.sh like:
 ```
-  xwdeploy.sh
+  startclien.sh
 ```

 This script :